Universebenzene/benzene-overlay/README.md

 ### Some science related miscellaneous python packages

-Packages in this table might just be pulled in as dependencies by some sicense related python packages.
+Packages in this table might just be pulled in as dependencies by some sciense related python packages.

 <!--<details>
 <summary>(Click to unfold)</summary>-->